matthewviray/power-outages-project/README.md

 I choose these four features because:

 - `U.S._STATE`: From different states many consist of their own and unique features.
 Such as having different environments, intensity of weather, and  infrastructure.
 For example Texas and Florida with hurricans possible causing outages.
 New York and Minnesota having freeing weather and possible severe snow.

 - `MONTH`: There are many weather related impact based on each month.
 In different months many different weather(Heavy Rain, tornados, Storms) can occur for each month making each month contribute to the chance of an outage being weather related.
 So, many of these months have different weather patterns that is likely to increase or decrease the chances for weather related outages to happen.

 - `NERC.REGION`: Each region share electric grid characteristic and infrastructure design that manage and organize the power system.
-The weakness and strengths of each region is shared for these different regions which influence the cause of outage depending on what characteristic these regions contain and how weak they are compared to the different causes of outages
+The weakness and strengths of each region is shared for these different regions which influence the cause of outage depending on what characteristic these regions contain and how weak they are compared to the different causes of outages.

 - `CLIMATE.REGION`: Different climate regions in the U.S. that consist of their own weather, vegetation, and grid infrastructure that are more likely to be imapcted by severe weather depending on the region

 The preformance of my model was a accuracy score of 0.685 on the test set.
 Meaning about 68% of the time my prediction model was able to predict of the cause of an outage is either weather related or not.
-I feel that our prediction model did alright and we can improve it trying a different model, adding more features and searching for the best hyperparemeters which we do in the next section
+I feel that our prediction model did alright and we can improve it trying a different model, adding more features, and searching for the best hyperparemeters which we do in the next section

 # Final Model

 The new features we added in our final model are:

-- `YEAR`: Every year there are different patterns and causes that could increase or decrease the chance of specific causes of outages.
-Especially as technology and equpiment evolves and improves there is a decrease of certain outages causes which these trends and patterns can show in years.
+- `YEAR`(Ordinal): Every year there are different patterns and causes that could increase or decrease the chance of specific causes of outages.
+These patterns and trends can be seen from multiple years possiblly predict cause of future outages from many reasons such as advancement in technology, weather/climate/enviroment changes, human factors, and etc.

-- `ANOMALY.LEVEL`: Numerical feature that describes the weather and climate which could influence whethere an outage will be from severe weather as the `ANOMALY.LEVEL increase or decrease.
+- `ANOMALY.LEVEL`(Quantitative): Numerical feature that describes the weather and climate which could influence whethere an outage will be from severe weather as the `ANOMALY.LEVEL` increase or decrease.

-- `utility_score`: Our utility score is based on `UTIL.REALGSP` and `TOTAL.CUSTOMERS` where we divided `UTIL.REALGSP` with `TOTAL.CUSTOMERS`.
+- `utility_score`(Quantitative): Our utility score is based on `UTIL.REALGSP` and `TOTAL.CUSTOMERS` where we divided `UTIL.REALGSP` with `TOTAL.CUSTOMERS`.
 We made this feature as we had 3 columns that are redundant and all describe the utility characteristic in our outages.
 So we combined two of them to make a utility score that takes account of the customers while also describing the economic output into utility of these places per customer.
 A high utility score reveals a stronger and better funded utility that is usually better at handling against weather compared to weaker utilities as they more vulnerable due and less money is spent on it.

-- `urban_score`: Same with our urban factors we had a lot of factors that were redundant that describes how urban the place is.
+- `urban_score`(Quantitative): Same with our urban factors we had a lot of factors that were redundant that describes how urban the place is.
 So to describe how urban a place is with one feature we made a score using `POPDEN_URBAN` and `POPPCT_URBAN`.
 The higher the urban score is the more area is urban and the more dense those area are.
-How urban the area helps us understand how vulnerable an area is to weather outages due to many interconnected infrastructure.
+How urban the area helps us understand how vulnerable an area is to weather outages due to many interconnected infrastructure covering more area or a better possibility of failure due to lots of infrastructure meaning more places for failure.

-- `SEASON`: We have our month column that finds insight on specific months mostly use for finding weather that influence from a single month.
+- `SEASON`(Nominal): We have our month column that finds insight on specific months mostly use for finding weather that influence from a single month.
 However, with seasons where we mapped each month to a specific season(Fall, Spring, Winter, Summer) we're able to see how each season due to their different weather influence weather outage.
+Seeing how specific group of months by season influece cause of outages due to the weather thats possible in those seasons.

 For our final model I decided to use a Random Forest Classifier as our first model was a Decision tree model.
 I used GridSearchCV to decide which hyperparameters to choose for my model.
 The hyperparameters we decided on were: